Animal Crossing: City Folk

 In City Folk, the player character lives in a rural village populated with anthropomorphic animals, taking part in various activities such as collecting and planting.
 Similar to other games in the Animal Crossing series the game is synced to the Wii system clock and calendar, allowing the game to be played in real-time and affecting the occurrence of in-game events based on the current time of day or season.
-City Folk utilizes Nintendo Wi-Fi Connection, allowing players to visit one another's villages via online play.
-The game is the first Wii title to be compatible with the Wii Speak accessory, which enables voice chat.
+City Folk uses Nintendo Wi-Fi Connection, allowing players to visit one another's villages via online play.
+It is the first Wii game compatible with the Wii Speak accessory, which enables voice chat.

-City Folk was officially announced at E3 2008 and released later the same year.
-Upon release it received generally positive reviews from critics and is one of the best-selling games on the Wii with 3.38 million copies sold worldwide.
+City Folk was announced at E3 2008 and released the same year.
+It received mixed reviews, with critics labelling it too similar to previous Animal Crossing games.
+City Folk is one of the best-selling games on the Wii, with 3.38 million copies sold worldwide.

 Gameplay

 Animal Crossing: City Folk's gameplay is built upon the gameplay of the previous Animal Crossing games.
 The Wii Remote pointer and motion controls (including the Nunchuk) can be used for handling tools, such as axes, watering cans, slingshots, fishing rods, shovels, and bug-catching nets.
-Players live in individual houses spread apart from each other, unlike Animal Crossing, in which all four houses are located in a central plaza.
-Each town begins with six animal residents, and can grow to a maximum of ten (compared to 15 in the original and eight for Wild World).
-In the previous iterations of Animal Crossing, custom clothing involves a single image that is repeated on the front, back, and sleeves; in City Folk, the player can make separate images for each, which is called a "Pro" design.
+Players live in individual houses spread apart from each other (unlike Animal Crossing for the GameCube, in which all four houses are located in a central plaza).
+Each town begins with six animal residents, and can grow to a maximum of ten (compared to fifteen in the original, and eight in Wild World).
+In prior iterations of Animal Crossing, custom clothing involves a single image that is repeated on the front, back, and sleeves; in City Folk, the player can make separate images for each, which is known as a "Pro" design.

 The player will be able to celebrate as time progresses through several real-world holidays, such as Christmas Eve, Christmas Day, Thanksgiving, Easter, Father's Day, Mother's Day, and Halloween, although they are named differently in the game itself.
 Holiday-associated characters from previous games return, as well as new additions such as Zipper T. the Easter Bunny, Pavé (a peacock who celebrates "Festivale"), and Nat (a chameleon who hosts the "Bug-off", a bug catching contest).

 Players use a currency known as "bells" in the game.
-They can get bells by selling items to Nook, the local store owner, such as fish, bugs, fruit, or almost anything they have.
-Players can save their bells in their own account at the Bank of Nintendo.
-They may deposit or withdraw bells at the cash machine located at the town hall.
+They can acquire bells by selling various items to Tom Nook, the local store owner, things such as fish, bugs, fruit, or almost anything else they may have on their person.
+Players can save their bells in their own savings account at the "Bank of Nintendo".
+They may deposit or withdraw bells at the cash machine located at the town hall, known as the "automatic bell dispenser" (ABD).
+In the Europe version of the game the cash machine is called Bellpoint.